ehendrickso/5e-Sorting-Machine/README.md

 D&D Enemy Sorter

 ## Introduction
-This tool will make it easier to sort through all of the different possible enemies in Dungeons & Dragons (5th Edition).
+This tool will make it easier to sort through many of the different enemies in Dungeons & Dragons (5th Edition).
 This is done by using the fetch() process through the public (https://www.dnd5eapi.co) D&D API.
 After the information is retrieved we use .filter() to pick and choose which information we would like, as D&D 5e is a bottomless well of information this is crucial.
 This tool currently in it’s initial version will solely focus on filtering the enemies based on size.